Mildred Harnack: Arrest and death

-After her execution, her body was released to Humboldt University anatomy professor Hermann Stieve to be dissected for his research into the effects of stress, such as awaiting execution, on the menstrual cycle.
+After her execution, her body was released to the Charité Anatomical Institute and Humboldt University anatomy professor Hermann Stieve to be dissected for his research into the effects of stress, caused by awaiting execution, on the menstrual cycle.
 After he was finished, he gave what was left to a friend of hers, who had the remains buried in Berlin's Zehlendorf Cemetery.
-She is the only member of the Berlin-based anti-fascists whose burial site is known.
+She is the only member of the Berlin-based anti-Nazis whose burial site is known.

-When Leiser learned of the execution, she wrote the unfinished poem "To and from the guillotine" in remembrance of her friend.
+When she learned of the execution, Clara Leiser wrote the unfinished poem "To and from the guillotine" in remembrance of her friend.

+Arvid's brother Falk Harnack, also a resistance fighter, was able to escape and survived the Second World War as an ELAS partisan in Greece.

+Canadian-born writer Rebecca Donner is the great-niece of Mildred Harnack, and published in 2021 a book on her life, largely taken from the letters that her grandmother had given her when she was sixteen, with the aim of making a book out of them.

 U.S. government response

-While newspapers learned about the execution shortly after the war, he U.S. government concealed additional information about Harnack's story.
+While newspapers learned about the execution shortly after the war, the U.S. government concealed additional information about Harnack's story.
 The Counterintelligence Corps (CIC) of the U.S. Army began to investigate her execution as a possible war crime.
-They acknowledged her work leading a large group secretly fighting the Nazi regime, but concluded that her execution could be considered lawful.
+They acknowledged her work leading a large group secretly fighting the Nazi regime and described her actions as "laudable".
+However, investigators concluded that since Harnack was actually guilty of espionage and had received a trial, her execution did not constitute a violation of international law.
 The case was closed.